 I have been fortunate to receive a number of awards since establishing my lab in 2003, including EMBO (European Molecular Biology Organization) Young Investigator (2003) and European Young Investigator (EURYI) Awards (2004), Banco Sabadell Award for Biomedical Research (2008), Rey Jaime I Award on Basic Research (2011), FENS/EJN Young Investigator Award (2012), Wolfson Research Merit Award from the Royal Society (2014), and Prix Roger de Spoelberch (2014).
 In 2017, I received the Ramón y Cajal Medal from the Spanish Royal Academy of Sciences — I am particularly proud of this one.
-More recently, I have received the IX Remedios Caro Almela Prize in Developmental Neurobiology.
+More recently, I have received the IX Remedios Caro Almela Prize in Developmental Neurobiology, the ECNP Neuropsychopharmacology Award (2023), and the FENS-EJN Award (2024).

 I am currently Professor of Neurobiology at King’s College London, Head of the Centre for Developmental Neurobiology and Director of the Medical Research Council (MRC) Centre for Neurodevelopmental Disorders.
-I am supported by grants from the ERC, Wellcome Trust and MRC.
+I am currently supported by programme grants from the ERC, Wellcome Trust and MRC, as well as awards from the Simons Foundation Autism Research Initiative and the Rosetrees Trust.

 Affiliations